HatemSelim94/C-programs/2D Binary Search/README.md

 ## 2D [Binary search](https://en.wikipedia.org/wiki/Binary_search_algorithm):
-* Using Binary search to find the location of the asterisk given a 2D array.
+* Using binary search to find the location of the asterisk given a 2D array.
 * The array should contain arrows pointing to the asterisk location.
 ### Symbol representation:
 | Symbol  | Value |